phaserjs/phaser/README.md

 ### New Features

+* New Phaser Project Template specifically for requireJS in the `resources/Project Templates` folder (many thanks @ashatch)
 * Loader now has an onFileStart event you can listen for (thanks @codevinsky, #705)
+* Group.classType allows you to change the type of object that Group.create or createMultiple makes from Phaser.Sprite to your own custom class.
 * Timer.clearPendingEvents will purge any events marked for deletion, this is run automatically at the start of the update loop.
 * Device.crosswalk detects if your game is running under Intels Crosswalk XDK.
 * Keyboard.reset has a new `hard` parameter which controls the severity of the reset.
 A soft reset doesn't remove any callbacks or event listeners.